-Included in appended file B6 is an excel sheet containing the measurement results of the four locations where computer equipment owned by SURFnet is installed.
-These locations are NIKHEF (Amsterdam), SARA (Amsterdam), Radboud University (Nijmegen) and Tilburg University (Tilburg).
+Included in appended file B6 is an excel sheet containing the measurement results of the five locations where computer equipment owned by SURFnet is installed.
+These locations are NIKHEF (Amsterdam), SARA (Amsterdam), Radboud University (Nijmegen), UMC Utrecht (Utrecht), and Tilburg University (Tilburg).
 Energy consumption is calculated per rack cabinet containing computer equipment.
-The rack cabinets at SARA (Amsterdam) are equipped with energy consumption counters.
-In this case energy consumption is based on an export received from SARA staff (worksheet Export 1 in B6).
-Rack cabinets at other locations are not equipped with energy consumption counters so that energy consumption is calculated from power measurements on site.
+The rack cabinets at SARA, Radboud University and UMC Utrecht are equipped with energy consumption counters.
+In this case energy consumption is based on an export received from the staff on site.
+Rack cabinets at other locations are not equipped with energy consumption counters so that energy consumption is calculated from power measurements on site done in 2011.
 All measurement data is available in the worksheet measurements of B6.